scriptnull/vishnubharathi.codes/source/_posts/book-notes-hooked.md

 Internal triggers:
 You can't see, touch, or hear an internal trigger.
 It is completely internal to the user.
 They probably are triggered due to the feelings/emotions/state-of-mind of the user.

 When do you use instagram?
-Maybe you feel lonely. (that's the emotion)
+FOMO - Fear Of Missing Out updates from your friends (fear is the emotion)

 > Emotions, particularly negative ones, are powerful internal triggers and greatly influence our daily routines.